|SSM Cardinal Glennon Children's Medical Center|

 If you see a doctor about pain in your knee, he or she will ask how you injured it and what it feels like.
 The doc will also review your medical history to see if the pain might be caused by something other than a torn meniscus.

-The doctor will do a thorough examination of your knee to see if you have any tenderness in the area where your meniscus sits.
-One test that doctors use to tell if pain is being caused by a meniscus tear is called the McMurray test.
-It involves simply bending your knee, then straightening it and rotating it.
+The doctor will examine your knee to see if you have any tenderness in the area where your meniscus sits.
+To see if pain is caused by a meniscus tear, a doctor might ask you to squat.
+The doctor might also bend, straighten, and rotate your knee.

-The doctor also might order an X-ray to check for any degenerative or arthritic conditions that can cause knee pain or a magnetic resonance imaging (MRI) scan to get a better look at the soft tissue of your knee.
+The doctor also might order an X-ray to check for other conditions that can cause knee pain or a magnetic resonance imaging (MRI) scan to get a better look at the soft tissue of your knee.
 X-rays and MRIs are the best way to "look" inside the knee without doing surgery.

 What Causes a Meniscus Tear?